 A number of potential interventions are being explored to treat sarcopenia in older people, but no drugs are currently approved for this condition.
 The antidiabetic drug metformin shows promise in preventing many age-associated conditions, but appears to blunt the benefits of exercise on muscle.
 Senolytic drugs, which clear senescent cells, may improve muscle repair following injury preferentially in older individuals.

 The focus of this webinar is on the mechanisms underlying muscle impairment associated with aging and age-related diseases.
 This research evaluates the regulation of muscle contraction at the motor protein, single muscle fiber, and whole muscle levels using in vitro, in situ and in vivo methods in experimental and clinical settings.
 Specifically, Dr. Qaisar is interested in the contribution(s) of muscle SR stress and calcium dysregulation to loss of muscle mass and strength.
 Reduced calcium uptake by muscle SR plays a pivotal role in muscle impairment in aging while boosting SR calcium uptake with pharmacological activators can partially restore muscle mass and strength.
-Matt will share a technical overview of the experimental equipment used in this research.
-He will discuss the design, component functionality, and that applications that can be explored with this system.
-He will also share some valuable insights into the parameters that can be measured and the data that can be produced with various experimental designs.
+Matt shares a technical overview of the experimental equipment used in this research.
+He discusses the design, component functionality, and the applications that can be explored with this system.
+He also shares some valuable insights into the parameters that can be measured and the data that can be produced with various experimental designs.

 Join Dr. Joy Wu as she discusses the potential therapeutic approaches to age-related bone loss.

 Osteoporosis is one of the most common degenerative diseases of aging.
 Half of adult women and one-quarter of adult men can expect to sustain an osteoporosis-related fracture.
 While current approaches to the treatment of osteoporosis can lower the risk of fracture, there is still no cure.
-In this webinar, Dr. Wu will review the pathophysiology of bone loss with aging, in particular the imbalance between bone formation by osteoblasts and bone resorption by osteoclasts.
-She will discuss stem cell sources of osteoblasts, anabolic signaling pathways, and targeting inflammation and senescence.
+In this webinar, Dr. Wu reviews the pathophysiology of bone loss with aging, in particular the imbalance between bone formation by osteoblasts and bone resorption by osteoclasts.
+She discusses stem cell sources of osteoblasts, anabolic signaling pathways, and targeting inflammation and senescence.

 Artificial environments in which rodents are tested for their behavioral repertoire are still the gold standard for neuroscience research.
 However, increased concern of the validity of animal testing and the welfare of the laboratory animals is about to change this by moving to testing of behaviors in a setting that is familiar to the animals.